chocolatey/choco-wiki/Home.md

 ## Chocolatey?
 Chocolatey is a global PowerShell execution engine using the NuGet packaging infrastructure.
 Think of it as the ultimate automation tool for Windows.

 Chocolatey is designed to work with all aspects of Windows software (wrapping installers, zips, scripts and executables) with a single unified interface that allows managing all aspects with packaging and versioning.
+This includes both internal and external software.

+* Scriptable
+* Silent installations, upgrades and uninstalls.
+* FOSS version is completely free with a business friendly license.
+* Able to use completely internally building your own packages.
+* Hosting your own internal packages is as simple as a file/folder share to as advanced as a custom package gallery - see [[Hosting your own server|How-To-Host-Feed]]
+* Can integrate with SCCM to deliver packages and software out to distribution points.
+* Integrates with Puppet, Chef, Ansible, Saltstack and DSC.
+* Auditing what is installed (not just what's in Programs and Features).
+* You can build your own internal packages that wrap native installers, but you can build more true package types that have the software in the package.
 See [[What are Chocolatey Packages?|GettingStarted#what-are-chocolatey-packages]]

 Chocolatey is like apt-get, but built with Windows in mind (there are differences and limitations).
 For those unfamiliar with APT/Debian, think about Chocolatey as a global silent installer for applications and tools.
 It can also do configuration tasks and anything that you can do with PowerShell.
 The power you hold with a tool like Chocolatey is only limited by your imagination!